-When you take cover inside super, you are, in effect, making superannuation contributions so the insurance premiums can be paid for you by the Fund trustee.
+When you take cover under Total Care Plan Super, you are making superannuation contributions so the insurance premiums can be paid for you by the trustee of the CSRF.
 To contribute to superannuation, you must be eligible to do so.

-Generally, the trustee can only accept contributions to the Fund in the following circumstances:
+Generally, the trustee of the CSRF can only accept contributions to the Fund in the following circumstances:

-If you are: the trustee can accept: under 65 years compulsory employer contributions (i.e. superannuation guarantee, award) and other employer or personal contributions 65 years to under 70 years compulsory employer contributions (i.e. superannuation guarantee, award) and other employer or personal contributions if you're gainfully employed for at least 40 hours in a period of not more than 30 consecutive days in the financial year in which the contributions were made.
+If you are: the trustee of the CSRF can accept: under 65 years compulsory employer contributions (i.e. superannuation guarantee, award) and other employer or personal contributions 65 years to under 70 years compulsory employer contributions (i.e. superannuation guarantee, award) and other employer or personal contributions if you're gainfully employed for at least 40 hours in a period of not more than 30 consecutive days in the financial year in which the contributions were made.
 70 years to under 75 years compulsory employer contributions (i.e. award) and other employer or personal contributions you made if you are gainfully employed for at least 40 hours in a period of not more than 30 consecutive days in the financial year in which the contributions were made.
 75 years and over compulsory employer contributions (i.e. award).